HauseMasterZ/chromium-newtab-extension/README.md

 # INSTALLATION
 Enable Developer mode in extension setting
 Load Unpacked Extension and select this folder.
-The Extension will be installed, open a new tab and select keep new tab page .
+The Extension will be installed, open a new tab and select keep new tab page.